 We have 14 surgeons in the group at UTOSM.

-- Dr. Ogilvie-Harris (UHN; WCH) is the program director, with a special interest in knee, shoulder, ankle and general sports injuries
+- Dr. Ogilvie-Harris (UHN; WCH) has a special interest in knee, shoulder, ankle, and general sports injuries;

-- Dr. Veillette (UHN; WCH) and Dr. Leroux (UHN) specialise in upper extremity, which includes shoulder and elbow
+- Dr. Veillette (UHN; WCH) and Dr. Leroux (UHN) specialize in upper extremity, which includes shoulder and elbow;

 Our website details the features of the program, along with detailed postgraduate educational information: http://www.utosm.com